Let It Bleed (Heroes): Plot

 Sylar returns to the carnival, confronting Samuel over what he plans to do with all the people with abilities he has been collecting.
 Sylar pins Samuel to a wall but finds he can't kill him.
 Samuel uses the opportunity to incapacitate Sylar with his abilities.
 Samuel then asks Lydia to use her powers on Sylar to find what he really wants.
-Lydia reveals to Sylar that he is afraid of dying alone, after being told the same thing by Hiro Nakamura years earlier.
+Lydia reveals to Samuel that Sylar is afraid of dying alone, after being told the same thing by Hiro Nakamura years earlier.
 Sylar acquires Lydia's ability and discovers she wants to use Sylar for her own means, specifically to stop Samuel, and angrily leaves her.
 Samuel reveals to Sylar that he loved a woman, Vanessa, though she lives outside the Carnival and Samuel is afraid that she won't accept him for who he really is.
 Sylar wonders if he is meant to stay or not, and decides to let the ink show.
 The tattoo on Sylar's arm is revealed to be that of Claire, and the episode ends with Sylar watching Claire through her dorm window.